 Hazing or any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes including, but not limited to, initiation or admission into or affiliation with any organization.

 Stalking includes engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others; or suffer substantial emotional distress.
 See generally, 34 USC § 12291(a)(30)

+Failure to comply with the reporting requirements described in Section 5.0.C of this procedure.

 In the event that a student is accused of violating this procedure he/she will be afforded certain procedures through the protocol found in Procedure 3.14.2P Student Discipline Adjudication.

-LCCC has jurisdiction over misconduct on LCCC or LCCC Foundation property, in LCCC vehicles and/or at LCCC sponsored activities; but may also address off campus behavior if LCCC determines that the behavior or the continued presence of the student presents a possible threat to the safety of members of the LCCC community or impairs, obstructs interferes with or adversely affects the mission, processes or functions of LCCC as an educational institution.Serious
+LCCC has jurisdiction over misconduct on LCCC or LCCC Foundation property, in LCCC vehicles and/or at LCCC sponsored activities; but may also address off campus behavior if LCCC determines that the behavior or the continued presence of the student presents a possible threat to the safety of members of the LCCC community or impairs, obstructs interferes with or adversely affects the mission, processes or functions of LCCC as an educational institution.
+When LCCC becomes aware of off-campus Serious Criminal Conduct, LCCC may initiate a safety review and may implement interim measures consistent with applicable procedures to support campus safety while any conduct process is pending.

 A student committing a criminal offense off-campus that is also a violation of the Student Code of Conduct may be subject to disciplinary action.

-This procedure shall be published in the LCCC Student Handbook and will be made available to students at the beginning of each semester.
-The Student Handbook will also be made available to all LCCC community members on-line through the LCCC website.
+This procedure shall be published in the LCCC Student Handbook made available to all LCCC community members on-line through the LCCC website.
 The link to the LCCC Student Handbook is included in the annual email notification sent to students.
 Through these efforts, each student will be deemed to have received notice of the conduct LCCC expects from members of the student body.

 Any question of interpretation regarding the Student Code of Conduct Procedure shall be referred to the Senior Vice President of Student Services, or designee, for final determination.